-1. We are aware of the COVID-19 Pandemic can have on the mental health and wellbeing of children and young people and we recognise that we will provide support to all our children and young people.
+1. We are aware of the COVID-19 Pandemic and the effect it can have on the mental health and wellbeing of children and young people and we recognise that we will provide support to all our children and young people.